Skip to main content

 Peter Lanyon Building 1.19

-I am an interdisciplinary social scientist based in the discipline of politics and part of the Environment and Sustainability Institute.
-My research interests focus on the politics of knowledge and epistemic injustice, particularly where it relates to evidence for public policy and sustainability.
-I study the international interest in measuring wellbeing for public policy and particularly in the UK and New Zealand.
-I have worked in, and alongside, local and central government to improve evidence for public policy on wellbeing and sustainability issues.
+I am a feminist, interdisciplinary social scientist based in the discipline of politics and part of the Environment and Sustainability Institute.
+My research interests focus on the politics of knowledge and epistemic injustice, particularly where it relates to issues of public or institutional policy.
+I've studied this across a number of intersecting areas including wellbeing, social inequality, and rural/environmental issues.
+I am a founder member of the Decolonising Knowledges Collective and the Environmental Justice research cluster in the Department of Humanities and Social Sciences Cornwall.
+I have worked in, and alongside, local and central government to improve evidence for public policy on wellbeing and sustainability issues across a number of policy areas.
+A large part of my work has focussed on studying the international interest in measuring wellbeing for public policy, particularly focussed on the UK and New Zealand.
 I am co-editor for the Palgrave MacMillan book series The Politics and Policy of Wellbeing and my publications include: Measuring Wellbeing: Towards Sustainability (Routledge 2012) and The Politics of Wellbeing: Theory, Policy and Practice (with Prof Ian Bache, Palgrave 2018).
-Related to this research, I teach undergraduate courses in the theories and governance of ‘The Good Life’ from classical to contemporary times.
+Related to this research, I teach undergraduate and masters courses in the Theory and Governance of The Good LifeEnvironmental Knowledge Controversies and The Politics of Knowledge and Ignorance.

 Research interests